-Welcome to the Greenville High School and Greenville County Composite Fall 2022 season!
+Welcome to the Greenville High School, St-Joseph's Catholic School, Chris Church Episcopal School and Greenville County Composite Fall 2023 season!

 We are so glad you are here!
 Here is a little history about us: As a budding National Interscholastic Cycling Association (NICA) team, the Upstate Shredders under leadership of Head Coach Gary Swingle accompanied by a few other pioneers started practices in July 2017 expecting maybe a dozen athletes to show up, but were giddy with excitement when 30 athletes arrived ready to roll.
 For the next two seasons The Shredders grew, and we became three teams: Upstate Composite North, Upstate Composite South, and Greenville High School.
 We participated in the already established Georgia NICA League races as three teams, yet one cohesive fun-loving group…until 2020.
 Our fourth season was the inaugural South Carolina NICA season, and will be always known as our COVID-19 year.
 With the new SC league, The Shredders became the Greenville NICA teams: Greenville HIGH School (the ShRED Raiders), Greenville County Composite and St. Joseph's Catholic School (2021).
 There were no races (officially!), but we practiced, we rode, we learned, and we discovered new trails with a record number of 86 athletes on both teams.